-- In some states it is necessary to have a notary for a Bill of Sale.
+- In some states, it is necessary to have a notary for a Bill of Sale.

-The original form goes to the seller and a copy goes to the buyer.
+The original form goes to the seller, and a copy goes to the buyer.
 Now, why do you need this form?
 More specifically, why does the Seller need the form?
 The buyer already has the signed-over title and the vehicle, and you have the cash.
 You did get cash, right?
-Or, you received a cashier’s check, or some form of verifiable funds.
+Or, you received a cashier’s check or some form of verifiable funds.

 Ideally, you and the buyer should go to your state’s vehicle registration office and have the transfer made together.
 Many times this does not happen for various reasons.
-So, the seller without a Bill of Sale would have no proof that he ever sold a car to the buyer.
+So, the seller, without a Bill of Sale, would have no proof that he ever sold a car to the buyer.
 It is important to be able to prove that the seller actually sold his car for personal and insurance liability reasons.

 Once the buyer takes possession of your vehicle, you do not want to be legally responsible for it any longer.
-It is also important that money transferred hands prior to signing a Bill of Sale and transferring the keys to the buyer.
+It is also important that money is transferred prior to signing a Bill of Sale and transferring the keys to the buyer.

-Even if the buyer does not go immediately to get the title transferred into his name, the seller should go as soon as possible, (that day), to have the vehicle taken out of his name on the state database.
-This legally indicates the vehicle was sold, but as yet has not been registered by the new owner.
+Even if the buyer does not go immediately to get the title transferred into his name, the seller should go as soon as possible (that day) to have the vehicle taken out of his name on the state database.
+This legally indicates the vehicle was sold but as yet has not been registered by the new owner.

-If you are buying a new vehicle quite soon, then you can make just one phone call to your insurance company to tell them you have sold the old one, and purchased the new one.
+If you are buying a new vehicle quite soon, you can make just one phone call to your insurance company to tell them you have sold the old one and purchased the new one.
 Most auto insurance policies and state laws give you a set amount of days to notify them of a change of vehicles, but it is best to let them know as soon as possible.

 You will need to call your lender to find out what they need in order for you to expedite your sale.
-If you are with a local bank, credit union, or finance company you can go to their local branch office to have the buyer pay off the car and give you any left over balance due from the price of the sale.
+If you are with a local bank, credit union, or finance company, you can go to their local branch office to have the buyer pay off the car and give you any leftover balance due from the price of the sale.

-Even if the lender can’t give you an immediate “signed over title”, assuming you or your buyer pays off the car, then they will give you a release letter which you and the buyer can take to the registration office with the seller’s copy of the title and they will then transfer the vehicle for you.
-You and the buyer may want to go first to your state’s registration office to find out what they will need to make the transfer.
+Even if the lender can’t give you an immediate “signed over the title”, assuming you or your buyer pays off the car, then they will give you a release letter which you and the buyer can take to the registration office with the seller’s copy of the title and they will then transfer the vehicle for you.
+You and the buyer may want to go first to your state’s registration office to find out what they need to make the transfer.
 In all cases, check with your lender and your state’s vehicle registration office or website for what they will need in order for you to get your car sold and the buyer satisfied with what he needs as well.

 When you go to your dealer to buy that new car, make sure you take your insurance card with you so the dealer can verify before he allows the car to leave his lot.
 If you need insurance when you are buying a car, then that can be purchased online or over the phone with CarInsurance.com.
-If you or your dealer needs assistance just call our toll free number and a professional will assist you.
+If you or your dealer needs assistance, just call our toll-free number, and a professional will assist you.

 Now you know how to sell a car to another individual or simply how to sell a car.